Articles

 This material represents an assessment of the market environment at a specific point in time and is not intended to be a forecast of future events, or a guarantee of future results.
 This information should not be relied upon by the reader as research or investment advice regarding the fund or any stock in particular.

 Investing involves risk, including the possible loss of principal.
 The investable universe of companies in which the Funds may invest may be limited.
-Data Center REITs and Digital Infrastructure Companies are subject to risks associated with the real estate market, changes in demand for wireless infrastructure and connectivity, rapid product obsolescence, government regulations, and external risks including natural disasters and cyberattacks.
+Data Center and Digital Infrastructure Companies are subject to risks associated with the real estate market, changes in demand for wireless infrastructure and connectivity, rapid product obsolescence, government regulations, and external risks including natural disasters and cyberattacks.
 The companies in which the Funds invest may be subject to rapid changes in technology, intense competition, rapid obsolescence of products and services, loss of intellectual property protections, evolving industry standards and frequent new product productions, and changes in business cycles and government regulation.
 International investments may involve risk of capital loss from unfavorable fluctuation in currency values, from differences in generally accepted accounting principles or from social, economic or political instability in other nations.
 Emerging markets involve heightened risks related to the same factors as well as increased volatility and lower trading volume.
 The Funds are non-diversified.

 Shares of ETFs are bought and sold at market price (not NAV) and are not individually redeemed from the Fund.
 Brokerage commissions will reduce returns.